akaalias/quickdown/README.md

-## QuickDown: Keyboard-first, local markdown note-taking for MacOS
+## Keyboard-First, Local Markdown Note-Taking.

 ### QuickDown is a blazing-fast, no-frills, tiny and customizable notepad that sits on top of local plain text Markdown files